-The Aftertreatment DPF Regeneration Required icon flashes when the Diesel Particulate Filter is full/overfull and regeneration is needed.
+The Aftertreatment DPF Regeneration Required icon flashes when the Diesel Particulate Filter is becoming full/overfull and regeneration is needed. temperature during a moving regeneration.
+When the HEST icon is illuminated, do not park or operate the vehicle near people, or any flammable materials, vapors, or structures.